 Assets and liabilities are generally valued at historical cost, production cost or at fair value at the time of acquisition.
 If no specific valuation principle has been stated, valuation is at historical cost.
-In the balance sheet, profit and loss account and the cash flow statement, references are made to the notes.
+In the balance sheet, income statement and the cash flow statement, references are made to the notes.